 Getting the Help You Need

 When you’re living with a high-functioning alcoholic, your own health is at stake as well as the welfare of your loved one.
-At The Recovery Village, we provide the support and encouragement you need to get your friend or family member into rehab.
+Whether you have an alcoholic husband or wife, The Recovery Village provides the support and encouragement you need to get your friend or family member into rehab.
 Our treatment programs include a full spectrum of alcohol recovery services, from acute medical detox to rehab, aftercare, and sober housing.
-When you’re ready to seek help, we’re here for you.
+When you’re ready to seek help, or if you have questions about how to live with an alcoholic, we’re here for you.
 Call our toll-free number at any time to learn more about our progressive plans of treatment.